-Do you have problems with chord recognition?
-Here are a few tips you can try, to improve the acceptance rate of chords.
+Problems with chord recognition?
+We got you covered!
+Here's some helpful tips you can try to improve the acceptance rate of chords.

 Make sure you play the right strings